farrer/kosound/README.md

 # Kosound - A simple sound library

+## The code here on github is out-of-date.
+## New repository available at: https://codeberg.org/farrer/kosound

 ## About
 Kosound is a multiplatform simple collection of usefull code for sound and music used by DNTeam applications.